 Before we discuss the results in detail, we would like to note that this type of non-binary outcome variable has not yet been methodologically validated in the conjoint literature.
-Most conjoint experiments in political science use forced-choice questions on the discrete choice between candidates as the dependent variable, e.g. Carnes and Lupu (2016: 836), Vivyan and Wagner (2016: 87), Eggers et al. (2018: 322), Teele et al. (2018: 530), Horiuchi et al. (2020: 82), Dai and Kustov (2024: 851), or Hjortskov and Andersen (2024: 4).
+Most conjoint experiments in political science use forced-choice questions on the discrete choice between candidates as the dependent variable, e.g. Carnes and Lupu (2016, 836), Vivyan and Wagner (2016, 87), Eggers et al. (2018, 322), Teele et al. (2018, 530), Horiuchi et al. (2020, 82), Dai and Kustov (2024, 851), or Hjortskov and Andersen (2024, 4).
 The external validity of the discrete choice questions has also been demonstrated with an interpretation as the effect of candidate attributes on vote shares in an election (Bansak et al. 2023).
-In contrast, only a few single studies implement non-binary scales or thermometers as the outcome variable, e.g. a 1-7 feelings towards the candidate scale by Vivyan et al. (2020: 5) or a 0-100 candidate competence scale by Kirkland & Coppock (2018: 580).
-Abramson et al. (2022: 1009) are “unaware of a microfoundation of choice behavior when responses take a range of values”.
+By contrast, only a few single studies implement non-binary scales or thermometers as the outcome variable; for example, a 1-7 feelings towards the candidate scale by Vivyan et al. (2020: 5) or a 0-100 candidate competence scale by Kirkland and Coppock (2018, 580).
+Abramson et al. (2022: 1009) are ‘unaware of a microfoundation of choice behavior when responses take a range of values’.
 Due to this lack of validation, the findings with our alternative dependent variable and the implications for vote switching should be seen as tentative compared to the much more established discrete choice dependent variable in the main manuscript.

-Despite this caveat, the results in Figure D1 show the familiar patterns for the cases where a candidate enjoying to drink beer becomes party leader (black triangles).
-The party vote probability in such a scenario is 63.5% for the SVP, while it is below 60% for all other parties (FDP: 57%, Mitte: 55%, SP: 57%, GLP: 57%, GPS: 59%).
-The differences between the SVP and all other parties are statistically significant at the 95% level.
+Despite this caveat, the results in Figure D1 show the familiar patterns for the cases where a candidate who enjoys drinking beer becomes party leader (black triangles).
+The party vote probability in such a scenario is 63.5 per cent for the SVP, while it is below 60 per cent for all other parties (FDP: 57 per cent, Mitte: 55 per cent, SP: 57 per cent, GLP: 57 per cent, GPS: 59 per cent).
+The differences between the SVP and all other parties are statistically significant at the 95 per cent level.
 These figures refer to the model without any control variables (upper panel of Figure D1).
 The party differences are even clearer when our models include socio-demographic control variables (gender, education, income, subjective social status, and social class) and attitudinal control variables (left-right placement, support for redistribution, immigration attitudes, and trust).
-In these models, shown in the lower panel of Figure D1, SVP voters have 66.3% party vote probability for candidates with the beer attribute, while all other parties are below 60% (differences all statistically significant at the 99% level).
+In these models, shown in the lower panel of Figure D1, SVP voters have 66.3 per cent party vote probability for candidates with the beer attribute, while all other parties are below 60 per cent (differences all statistically significant at the 99 per cent level).

 Figure D1: Conjoint results with continuous vote probability as dependent variable